Key information

 Overview

-Mathematics and statistics underpin processes that keep society functioning.
+Mathematics and statistics underpin the processes and exposure to risk that keep society functioning.
 Clinical trials analysing life-threatening illnesses, supermarkets managing their product buying and distribution, and insurance companies assessing their exposure to risks all use sophisticated statistical models.

 You'll build the analytical abilities you need to make sense of the vast amount of data available to organisations so they can make faster, smarter decisions.
 You'll discover how to apply mathematical models to the study of biology and infectious diseases, and model operational research solutions to areas such as planning, scheduling, forecasting and supply chain management.